When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Conclusion

 Our results highlight a non-monotonic welfare comparison between the two designs.
 Parametric insurance may dominate at low premium budgets, lose its advantage as indemnity insurance becomes viable, and eventually become irrelevant once both contracts are unconstrained.
 This pattern helps reconcile classical insurance theory with the observed resurgence of parametric risk transfer in high-risk environments.

 The analysis has direct implications for disaster risk financing and insurance market design.
 As climate change and urban development expand the set of regions where full indemnification is no longer viable, policies that focus exclusively on restoring traditional indemnity insurance may be insufficient.
 Parametric insurance should instead be viewed as a complementary instrument that can improve individual welfare and resilience when standard contracts fail.
 Future research could extend the framework to richer utility specifications, endogenous risk mitigation, and hybrid insurance designs that combine parametric and indemnity elements.
+Because neither design dominates globally, such hybrid contracts --- combining a parametric liquidity layer with a reduced indemnity component --- are a natural avenue for future work and for product innovation, particularly for those policyholders facing binding affordability constraints; the analogous \textit{sovereign-level} problem of optimal layering across reserve funds, contingent credit, and parametric insurance is treated in concurrent work by \citet{CaSa26}.